San Antonio, TX, USA, June 8th, 2016

 Case Study 2

-Non-ideal mixing in the bioreactor may hamper the nutrient transport leading to concentration gradient in the nutrient.
-CFD methodologies can be used to determine nutrient profiles and modify the design of existing bioreactors to improve the nutrient transport profile.
+Non-ideal mixing in the bioreactor used to hamper the nutrient transport leading to concentration gradient in the nutrient.
+Automated CFD analysis was used to determine nutrient profiles and modify the design of existing bioreactors to improve the nutrient transport profile.

 Case Study 3